Welcome to our guide to potted palm trees for your patio including the best types for shaded and sunny patio designs.

 Pygmy Date Palm

 Without further ado, this species is by far one of the best palms to grow in containers.
 Kept trimmed and watered, this species will happily thrive in a sunny location on your patio.
-Featuring flashy, long branches with the classic fan pattern of leaves, a Pygmy Date Palm is perfect for full sun.
+Featuring flashy, long branches with the classic fan pattern of leaves, a Pygmy Date is perfect for full sun.

 European Fan Palm

 Tolerant to full sun and colder winters, this species is considered one of the only true hardy palms to date.
-Care is as simple as removing dead fronds and trimming back brown tips, while watering moderately in cooler temperatures and thoroughly in warmer climates.
+Care is as simple as removing dead fronds and trimming back brown tips while watering moderately in cooler temperatures and thoroughly in warmer climates.

 Manilla Palm